Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 To understand why VIG is revolutionary, you need to understand heat transfer.
 Heat moves in three ways: Conduction, Convection, and Radiation.

-- Standard Double Glazing stops heat using Argon gas.
+- Standard Double Glazing slows heat using a deep pocket of Argon gas.
 Gas is a poor conductor, but it still conducts some heat.

 - Vacuum Glazing removes the gas entirely.
-It creates a vacuum between two sheets of glass.
+It creates a total vacuum between the two sheets of glass.

-Because a vacuum contains no matter (no molecules), heat cannot travel through it via conduction or convection.
+Because a vacuum contains virtually no matter (no molecules), heat cannot travel through it via conduction or convection.
 It is the perfect insulator.
-This allows a tiny 0.3mm gap to do the work of a 16mm gas cavity.
+This allows a microscopic 0.3mm gap to do the thermal work of a bulky 16mm gas cavity.

 2. Inside the Unit: Getters & Pillars

-Creating a vacuum in a flat glass unit involves some incredible engineering.
-If you remove the air, atmospheric pressure tries to crush the two panes of glass together with immense force.
+Creating a stable vacuum inside a flat glass unit involves some incredible engineering.
+If you simply remove the air, standard atmospheric pressure will instantly try to crush the two panes of glass together with immense force.

-The Micro-Pillars: To stop the glass touching, thousands of microscopic “pillars” or spacers are placed between the panes.
-In premium units like LandVac, these are spaced on a 20mm grid and are barely visible to the naked eye.
+The Micro-Pillars: To stop the glass from crushing inward and touching, thousands of microscopic “pillars” (spacers) are placed between the panes.
+In premium units like LandVac, these are spaced on a strict 20mm grid and are barely visible to the naked eye.

-The Getter: Over 25 years, tiny amounts of gas might leach out of the glass material itself.
-To maintain the vacuum, a small “Getter” dot is placed inside the unit.
-This material absorbs any stray gas molecules, ensuring the vacuum (and your insulation) lasts for decades.
+The Getter: Over a 25-year lifespan, tiny amounts of gas might naturally leach out of the glass material itself.
+To maintain the purity of the vacuum, a small “Getter” dot is placed inside the unit.
+This material acts like a sponge, absorbing any stray gas molecules and ensuring the vacuum (and your insulation) remains completely intact for decades.

 3. Head-to-Head: VIG vs. Triple vs. Double

-How does the new technology stack up against the current market leaders?
-We compared LandVac Heritage against standard industry units.
+How does the new technology stack up against current market leaders?
+We compared LandVac Heritage vacuum glass against standard industry units.

 | Feature | Vacuum Glazing (LandVac) | Triple Glazing | Standard Double |